 Indulging your creativity leads to a sense of well-being.
-When a past-time blossoms into an integral part of your life, designing the ideal space to create becomes a smart investment in your mental and physical health.
+When a past-time blossoms into an integral part of your life, designing the ideal space in your home to create becomes a smart investment in your mental and physical health.
 To encourage your pursuit of happiness, take inspiration from the following St. Louis hobby rooms.

 A Children’s Arts & Crafts Room

 An energetic grandmother turns an unfinished basement in Creve Coeur into a lively and organized (and easy to keep clean!) place for her grandchildren’s imaginations to run free.

 Kid-size furniture makes it easy to create.
 A long wall of custom-cabinetry provides each child their own section of shelves and drawers to stash their supplies, and the bench even makes it possible for the littlest to reach the upper shelves.
 There’s even a pedal-operated utility sink in the hall across from this room dedicated to creativity.

 In the same basement, and right next door, is a creative space for the adults.
 The room is designed for gift wrapping, with an impressive wall cabinet built to meet the specific needs of storing and dispensing ribbons and paper.
 The work table is two Wellborn base cabinets with open shelving joined by a walnut tabletop.

 The studio transitions into a home office, which means both grandparents (and their dog!) spend a lot of time in this room discovering new inspirations and activities.
 See more photos of both of these creative spaces.